 Sylvie and Danielle were as alike as they were different had both trained at the Royal Academy of Dance, and were qualified dance and performing arts teachers.
 Beautiful, smart, effervescent and charming, Sylvie, had the ability to walk into a room and bring it to a standstill.
 Ostensibly the stronger, feistier and more challenging by contrast, her daughter Danielle, was softer and more vulnerable.
 But when the chips were down she scooped her mother up with a strength even she didn’t know she had.

 They decided to use their love of the theatre, singing and dancing to raise funds by putting on a West End show persuading the cream of theatre land to give their services for free.
 They raised £300,000, and, despite failing health, Sylvie took to the stage and had 1,500 people on their feet as she thanked them for their support.
 Two further shows were organised and since their deaths in 2009 and 2010, their army of supporters has hosted annual lunches, auctions and fashion shows to provide essential funding for breast cancer support, awareness and research.

-Since 2013 we have collaborated with brands, celebrities and influential corporates; proudly continuing our founder’s talent and reputation in delivering unique fundraising events, ranging from our annual October Ladies Lunches at The Savoy, to the exotic Midsummer party on the terraces of SushiSamba, engaging men to our cause with white collar boxing matches for the Future Dreams Fight Night to Fashion Lines and collaborations with Matchesfashion.com and International Swimwear Designer – Melissa Odabash.Get in touch to collaborate with us
+Since 2013 we have collaborated with brands, celebrities and influential corporates to proudly continue our founder’s talent and reputation in delivering unique fundraising events.
+These range from our annual Ladies Lunch at The Savoy, to the exotic Midsummer party on the terraces of SushiSamba, engaging men to our cause with white collar boxing matches on Future Dreams Fight Night, to Fashion Lines and collaborations with Matchesfashion.com and International Swimwear Designer – Melissa Odabash.Get in touch to collaborate with us